 Proposal.
-As shown on the enclosed plans prepared by the project architect, Beilinson Gómez Architects, PA, the Applicant proposes to improve the hotel's rooftop with outdoor dining and a sun deck to host activities for hotel guests and visitors.
-The proposed improvements include a kitchen area, a small fully enclosed bar counter seating approximately seven (7) people, and a sophisticated trellis structure to provide protection from the elements.
-The outdoor dining portion is oriented towards Collins Avenue, away from the residential uses to the west.
+As shown on the enclosed plans prepared by the project architect, Beilinson Gómez Architects, PA, the Applicant proposes to improve the hotel's rooftop with a restaurant with mostly outdoor dining.
+The proposed improvements include a kitchen area, a small fully enclosed service counter seating approximately seven (7) people, and a sophisticated solid roof and retractable trellis structures to provide protection from the elements.
+The outdoor dining portion is mostly oriented towards Collins Avenue, away from the residential uses to the west.
 The proposed design is clean, airy, and natural.
 It intends to complement the coastal and relaxed feel invoked by the seafoam-green-colored historic signage.
-The rooftop incorporates green walls, sharp lines, and natural materiality to create a calming and welcoming environment.
+The rooftop incorporates sharp lines, natural materiality and a green and blue color palette to create a calming and welcoming environment.
 Included in the scope of work is a modest extension of an existing elevator headhouse from the upper hotel level to the proposed roof terrace to allow for safe and convenient access.
 Thoughtful landscaping will be incorporated at the south and north to accentuate the design.
 Importantly, the enclosed line-of-sight studies show the improvements will have little to no impact on how the historic building is appreciated from the public right-of-way.